 The real key is to start to do that work before it’s too late.

-Many couples are turned off by the thought of “working” on your marriage, but Marriage IS Hard Work.
+Many couples are turned off by the thought of “working” on your marriage, but Marriage IS Hard Work (click to read my article to see the difference between hard work and misery).
 That doesn’t mean it’s grueling, back-breaking work.

 But ANYTHING worth doing requires time, effort, focus, and dedication.
 Why should marriage be any different?

 So now, let’s review the . . .

 11 Deadly Types of Marital Conflict You Should Avoid